-- Loosen bar clamp nuts until they are finger tight against the her clamp. - finger tight against the bar clamp.

-Turn adjusting screw until chain barely touches the bottom of guide bar.
+- Loosen bar clamp nuts until they are finger tight against the bar clamp. - Turn adjusting screw until chain barely touches the bottom of guide bar.

-- Using bar tool, roll chain around guide bar to ensure all links are in bar groove.
-Lift up tip of guide bar to check for - Lift up tip of guide bar to check for sag.
+- Using bar tool, roll chain around guide - bar to ensure all links are in bar groove.
+Lift up tip of guide bar to check for sad.
 Release tip of guide bar, then turn adjusting screw until sag does not exist.

-· While lifting tip of guide bar, tighten bar clamp nuts with the bar tool.
+While lifting tip of guide bar, tighten bar clamp nuts with the bar tool.
 Torque to 10-15 ft-lbs.

-· Use the screwdriver end of the bar

-tool to move chain around guide bar.
+· Use the screwdriver end of the bar tool to move chain around guide bar.

-If chain does not rotate, it is too tight.
+- If chain does not rotate, it is too tight.
 Slightly loosen bar clamp nuts and loosen chain by turning the adjusting screw.
-Retighten bar clamp nuts.

-If chain is too loose, it will sag below

-the guide bar.
+Retighten bar clamp nuts. - · If chain is too loose, it will sag below the guide bar.
 DO NOT operate the saw if the chain is loose.